Stories,Food+Drink,Eat

 USA

-Onalee Duane May 21, 2021
+Onalee Duane May 21, 2021 — REVISED JUNE 2026

-Marcus attended the University of Pennsylvania for her undergraduate education, and later received a law degree and an MBA at New York University.
-Despite transitioning from law to hospitality and entrepreneurship, Marcus stresses the importance of her education in her everyday life, made clear by Marcus’s participation in the Independent Restaurant Coalition (IRC) and Relief Opportunities for All Restaurants (ROAR) in New York.
+As one of New York’s most resourceful business owners, Camilla Marcus opened her restaurant West~Bourne in 2018, a zero-waste, LEED green-building certified restaurant governed by the philosophy of doing good through food.
+Born and raised in California, Marcus developed sustainable habits and environmental mindfulness, both of which shaped her eco-conscious business practices and commitment to creating a more equitable and sustainable hospitality industry.
+Marcus attended the University of Pennsylvania for her undergraduate education and later earned a law degree and an MBA from New York University.
+Despite transitioning from law to hospitality and entrepreneurship, Marcus stresses the importance of her education in her everyday life, made clear by her participation in the Independent Restaurant Coalition (IRC) and Relief Opportunities for All Restaurants (ROAR) in New York.

 Mood of Living: With your educational background in law and business, what made you decide to go into hospitality?